 - Lourdes Tango - A training consultant experienced in designing and facilitating programs in cross-cultural communication and diversity topics.
 Originally from Cuba, Lourdes has collaborated with a wide variety of clients to design and facilitate programs that empower individuals and teams to create an environment of inclusion by leveraging the value of diversity within their organizations.
 Lourdes is fluent in English and Spanish and uses both languages so frequently that she used to have a bilingual parrot.

 Contact: Lourdestango [at] gmail.com.

-Jessica Trujillo - Jessica is currently the Head of Youth & Teen Services at the Montclair Public Library.
+- Jessica Trujillo - Jessica is a former NJLA President, and was a 2008 ALSC sponsored ALA Emerging Leader.
 She has held positions as a young adult and children's librarian.
 She received her B.A. from the University of Washington, Seattle and M.L.I.S. from Rutgers University, New Brunswick, NJ.
-She is currently serving as the Vice-President/President Elect for the New Jersey Library Association's Executive Board and was a 2008 ALSC sponsored ALA Emerging Leader.

 Contact: jbmtrujillo [at] gmail.com

 - Karen Vaias - Karen Vaias has worked in New Jersey libraries for more than twenty years, as both a paraprofessional and a degreed librarian.
 She is currently the Supervising Reference Librarian at Bernards Township Library in Basking Ridge, New Jersey.
 She has presented at NJLA Annual Conferences and the Statewide Train the Trainer series and is active in State and Consortial committee work.